cscott/babybird/README.md

 ### Subclass support
-The primary limitation of the `then0` and `PromiseCapability` optimizations is that they require the `Promise` subclass' constructor to be side-effect free, and not to do anything with the provided `executor` function except pass it unmodified to its superclass constructor.
-If you wish to use a `Promise` subclass constructor which does not adhere to these rules, then you should set `strictConstructors` to true in `promise.js`.
-You can then turn on these optimizations on a subclass-by-subclass basis by setting `PromiseSubclass.noSideEffects = true` where appropriate.
+The primary limitation of the `then0` and `PromiseCapability` optimizations is that they require the `Promise` subclass' constructor to be side-effect-free, and not to do anything with the provided `executor` function except pass it unmodified to its superclass constructor.
+If you wish to use a `Promise` subclass constructor which does not adhere to these rules, then you should use `require('babybird/strict-constructors')` (or `require('babybird/strict')` if your `Promise` subclass is especially badly-behaved).
+You can then turn on these You can then turn on these optimizations on a subclass-by-subclass basis by setting `PromiseSubclass.noSideEffects = true` where appropriate.
 (The [`prfun`] library already sets `noSideEffects`